 "I have a 14-year-old son who falls asleep (or not) in the exact same position.
 I have long ago found a solution to this problem and it is surprisingly low-tech.
 Creep into your son's room, position yourself near the bed and extend your arms.
 Then, in a swift motion, TAKE AWAY THE FREAKIN' COMPUTER!
 You might also want to follow this up with a similar technique directed at any tablets and/or phones.
 It's been working for me." – Mark Barton in California

 Got a great idea for this challenge?
-Send it to [email protected] or post on our community forum.
+Send it to [email protected].